Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Numerical Results

-Figs.~\ref{fig:sim:svm_fmnist}-(ii) and \ref{fig:sim:svm_femnist}-(ii) depict the average accuracy of the devices per iteration.
+\textbf{Accuracy achieved per iteration of training.} Figs.~\ref{fig:sim:svm_fmnist}-(ii), \ref{fig:sim:svm_femnist}-(ii), \ref{fig:sim_new:svm_beta}-(ii), \ref{fig:sim_new:svm_internet}-(ii), \ref{fig:sim:lenet5_fmnist:eff}-(ii) and \ref{fig:sim:lenet5_fmnist:beta}-(ii) depict the average accuracy of the devices per iteration.
 These plots are indicative of processing efficiency since they evaluate the accuracy of algorithms per number of gradient descent computations.
-As expected, the baseline \textit{ZT} is able to achieve the highest accuracy per iteration since it does not take into account resource efficiency and thus sacrifices network resources to achieve a better accuracy.
+As expected, the baseline \textit{ZT} is able to achieve the highest accuracy per iteration, since it does not take into account resource efficiency and thus sacrifices network resources to achieve better accuracy.
 In other words, the value of $B$ explained in Proposition~\ref{proposition:conn} for \textit{ZT} has the minimum possible value compared to other algorithms, since $B_2$ of Assumption~\ref{assump:conn}-\ref{assump:conn:boundedintercom} has the value of $B_2 = 1$ for it.
-In these plots, we show that unlike \textit{RG}, the performance of our proposed method {\tt EF-HC} as well as \textit{GT}, which is also event-triggered, does not degrade considerably although they use less communication resources, as will be discussed next.
+In most of these plots, that is, Figs.~\ref{fig:sim:svm_fmnist}-(ii), \ref{fig:sim:svm_femnist}-(ii), \ref{fig:sim_new:svm_internet}-(ii), \ref{fig:sim:lenet5_fmnist:eff}-(ii) and \ref{fig:sim:lenet5_fmnist:beta}-(ii), we show that unlike \textit{RG}, the performance of our proposed method {\tt EF-HC} as well as \textit{GT}, which is also event-triggered, does not degrade considerably although they use less communication resources, as will be discussed next.

-Figs.~\ref{fig:sim:svm_fmnist}-(iii) and \ref{fig:sim:svm_femnist}-(iii) are perhaps the most critical results, as they assess the accuracy vs. communication time trade-off.
+\textbf{Accuracy achieved per total delay.} Figs.~\ref{fig:sim:svm_fmnist}-(iii), \ref{fig:sim:svm_femnist}-(iii), \ref{fig:sim_new:svm_beta}-(iii), \ref{fig:sim_new:svm_internet}-(iii), \ref{fig:sim:lenet5_fmnist:eff}-(iii) and \ref{fig:sim:lenet5_fmnist:beta}-(iii) are the most critical results, as they assess the accuracy vs. communication time trade-off.
 We see that our algorithm {\tt EF-HC} can achieve higher accuracy while using less transmission time compared to all baselines.
-These plots reveal that our method can adapt to non-i.i.d. data distributions across devices, which is an important characteristic for FL algorithms~\cite{kairouz2021advances}, and achieve better accuracy compared to baselines given a fixed transmission time, that is, under a fixed network resource consumption.
+These plots reveal that our method can adapt to non-IID data distributions across devices, which is an important characteristic of FL algorithms~\cite{kairouz2021advances}, and achieve better accuracy compared to baselines given a fixed transmission time, that is, under a fixed network resource consumption.